-We are going to restrict number property values in the API to contain only numeric digits and an optional single decimal point represented by a period/dot symbol.
+We are going to restrict number property values in the API to contain only numeric digits, an optional single negative sign ("-"), and an optional single decimal point represented by a period/dot symbol.

 Attempts to save values on numeric properties with commas, spaces or multiple period/dot symbols via the API will be rejected with an HTTP 400 response code.